I am on the Waitlist – what do I do now?

 Be sure to notify SMU of your continued interest by following the steps outlined in your decision letter.
 Also, you are welcome to notify us of significant updates that have occurred since you submitted your application – such as new test scores, fall grades, awards, and other achievements.
 To do so, please email your SMU Admission Counselor, or in the case of test scores and grades, please have your counselor email these official reports to your SMU Admission Counselor directly.
 Please note that any information you submit must be new information not already included in your application and should be significant.

-I have a friend who was admitted and I know she/he is not going to attend SMU.
-She/he has offered me her/his place in the class.
-Can I have her/his spot?
+I have a friend who was admitted and I know they are not going to attend SMU.
+They have offered me their place in the class.
+Can I have their spot?
 Can you take me off the Waitlist?

 Unfortunately, the process does not work this way.
 When we make our offers of admission, we must anticipate students like your friend who may not be coming to SMU in the Fall.
 We must wait until the May 1 deadline to see how many other students, like your friend, decide to decline our offer.
 If we decide to go to the Waitlist, we will re-evaluate the applications of those students who have submitted the Waitlist Response Form and move forward accordingly.